antoineco/aco-tomcat/README.md

 **Parameters within `tomcat`:**

 #####`version`
-Tomcat full version number (valid format: x.y.z)
+Tomcat full version number.
+The valid format is 'x.y.z'.
+Default depends on the distribution.
+#####`package_name`
+Tomcat package name.
+Default depends on the distribution.
 #####`service_name`
-Tomcat service name
+Tomcat service name.
+Defaults to the package name.
 #####`service_ensure`
-Whether the service should be running (valid: 'stopped'|'running')
+Whether the service should be running.
+Valid values are 'stopped' and 'running'.
 #####`service_enable`
 Enable service (boolean)
 #####`tomcat_native`